 Bilateral risk reducing mastectomy reduces absolute breast cancer risk to <2%.

+The sensitivity of mammography has been reported to be lower (50%) for women with high breast density, and limited evidence supports adding breast MRI, breast ultrasound or tomosynthesis to increase sensitivity.
 A systematic review of mammography with digital breast tomosynthesis use for breast cancer screening found lower false positive rates, recall rates and increased cancer detection when compared to standard 2D mammography, adding support for its use in screening.rr

 Screening with use of MRI in addition to mammography has been shown to have a significant increase in sensitivity for women with a high risk of breast cancer based on family history (55% with mammography alone increasing to 98% with the addition of MRI).
 Cancers detected have also been earlier stage, required less adjuvant therapy and had a lower rate of metastatic disease.r However, false positive findings increased and specificity decreased with use of MRI.r